kalepadot/LocalBusiness.Solution/README.md

 * ``dotnet restore``
 * ``dotnet build``
 * ``dotnet run`` or ``dotnet watch run``
+* ``click Localhost:5000/``

+## Swagger

+_To view Swagger API endpoints, run the application.
+Once the application is running:_

+* Paste http://localhost:5000/swagger/index.html into your browser.
+* This also provides swagger.json documentation

-_To view/edit the source code of this application, open the contents of the ``EpicodusChan.Solution`` directory in a text editor or IDE of your choice (e.g., to open all contents of the directory in Visual Studio Code on macOS, enter the command_ ``code .`` _in Terminal)._
+_To view/edit the source code of this application, open the contents of the ``LocalBusiness.Solution`` directory in a text editor or IDE of your choice (e.g., to open all contents of the directory in Visual Studio Code on macOS, enter the command_ ``code .`` _in Terminal)._

 ## Technologies Used
 * _Git_